 \subsection{Obtaining Directed Graph Embeddings}

-For obtaining a directed graph embedding, any GNN method able to take into account directionality and output node embeddings could be applied, e.g. DIMPA by \cite{he2021digrac}, the inception block model (IB) \cite{tong2020digraph}, and MagNet \cite{zhang2021magnet}.
+For obtaining a directed graph embedding, any GNN method which can take into account directionality and output node embeddings could be applied, e.g. DIMPA by \cite{he2021digrac}, the inception block model (IB) \cite{tong2020digraph}, and MagNet \cite{zhang2021magnet}.
 In our experiments, we employ DIMPA and IB, to aid in the ranking task.
-Denoting the final node embedding $\mathbf{Z}\in \mathbb{R}^{n \times d}$, the embedding vector $\mathbf{z}_i$ for a node $v_i$ is $\mathbf{z}_i:=(\mathbf{Z})_{(i,:)} \in \mathbb{R}^{d}, $ the $i^\text{th}$ row of $\mathbf{Z}$.
+Denoting the final node embedding by $\mathbf{Z}\in \mathbb{R}^{n \times d}$, the embedding vector $\mathbf{z}_i$ for a node $v_i$ is $\mathbf{z}_i=(\mathbf{Z})_{(i,:)} \in \mathbb{R}^{d}, $ the $i^\text{th}$ row of $\mathbf{Z}$.